 Swansea University expect staff using the Lecture Capture service to comply with all applicable UK & European copyright legislation.
 Copyright is very important where lectures are being recorded and it is the responsibility of the staff member to ensure that they do not infringe the intellectual property rights of any third party.
 Recordings created using lecture capture are copyright works in their own right and are provided for personal research, private study or course activities.
 Recordings are subject to the institutional Takedown Policy where necessary and should not be shared publicly.

 Lecturers may include material where copyright rests with a third party if one of the following applies:

 a.
 An educational exception has been granted under UK copyright law (CDPA 1988):

-If using one of these exceptions then use must be 'fair' and you must consider the following:
+If using one of these exceptions then use must be considered 'fair dealing' and you must consider the following:

 b.
 Other factors apply:

-An educational establishment is permitted to perform, play or show a copyright work for the purpose of instruction or assessment.
+An educational establishment is permitted to perform, play or show a copyright work for the purpose of instruction or assessment as part of an accredited course.
 The audience must consist of students, teachers and others connected to the establishment.
-Performance is not permitted for members of the public or others not connected to the university without obtaining permission or a suitable licence.